Don’t Miss a Single Update or New Release! Sign up Today

 Science is positive about the link between this hormone and physical aspects, such as childbirth.
 The social and behavioral aspects are not as established and not as well studied, but there are observations that link this specific hormone to several psychological functions, including those below:

 1. Maternal behaviors.
-During labor, this hormone is released but afterward it is still present.
+During labor, this hormone is released but afterward, it is still present.
 This helps mothers bond with their children through a variety of ways, building trust and a sense of safety.

 2. Reducing stress and anxiety.
 When it is released in the brain, oxytocin has been seen to help reduce levels of anxiety and stress.
 It is not yet used as a medical prescription for mental health, but studies may help begin the development of a prescription for this very reason.